liamgrieve69/ctf-writeups/README.md

 # ctf-writeups
-all my capture the flag writeups from try hack me to hack the box and hackk the box academy
+all my capture the flag writeups from try hack me to hack the box and hack the box academy